Diastasis Recti - Do's and Don'ts

 The distance between the 2 rectus muscles is called the inter-recti distance and is what is most commonly measured in a diastasis recti assessment.
 There has never been a consensus on what is considered a normal inter-recti distance but it is perhaps commonly agreed that somewhere around a 1-2 finger gap would be 'normal'.

-After pregnancy and birth it is very common to have a gap that is 3 or 5 or even 7 fingers wide but more and more research is pointing to the fact that the inter-recti distance is not the biggest determinant of function but rather the ability of the connective tissue to generate and maintain tension needed for control and support.
+After pregnancy and birth, it is common to have a gap that is 3 or 5 or even 7 fingers wide but more and more research is pointing to the fact that the inter-recti distance is not the biggest determinant of function but rather the ability of the connective tissue to generate and maintain tension needed for control and support.

 Diastasis recti is considered a normal response to pregnancy and it is important to be aware of it so you can take a proactive approach to managing the development of the condition while pregnant and then know how to optimize recovery so you can return to full form and function.

-To determine if you have diastasis recti, you can perform a self test - see what these steps look like in practice in this video from Bellies Inc.’s Kim Vopni (this is a postpartum assessment)
+To determine if you have diastasis recti, you can perform a self test

 Here is a general list of do’s and don’ts.